TotallyGuy/Mannerism/conflicts.md

 The GM states which Skill or Spell is being used and whether the Conflict is a Test or a Confrontation.

-The player then selects their character's Manner and describes their character's actions in line with it.

-Characters with at least a rating of one in the relevant Skill or Spell can help in Conflicts.
-Help provides a +1 bonus, but the helper will be included in the failure consequence should their friend fail.

 #### **Tests**

 A Test is against the environment.
 The GM declares a difficulty number from 1 to 8, 1 being easy and 8 being very hard and privately thinks of a Complication taking inspiration from one of the following themes: Hostility, Time, Collateral, Consumption or Confusion.
 These can be abstract and can take the form of a success with a cost.